0xFF00XX/DataEdge/API/README.md

 Table returns 95th and 98th percentiles which are identical to CABIs result.

-Project uses multiple CDN links, access to internet required, unless all required packages are downloaded locally.
+Project uses multiple CDN links, access to internet required, unless all necessary packages are downloaded locally.

 ## Pre-requisites